corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/network-bootstrapper.md

 Checkout the Example CorDapp and follow the instructions to build it [here](https://docs.corda.net/tutorial-cordapp.html#building-the-example-cordapp).

 {{< note >}}
-You can point to any existing bootstrapped corda network (this will have the effect of updating the associated network parameters file).
+You can point to any existing bootstrapped Corda network (this will have the effect of updating the associated network parameters file).

 {{< /note >}}